ubern-mia/bender/episode03/README.md

     optimizer = torch.optim.Adam(model.parameters(), lr=0.005)

-However, we also introduce Tensorboard to log the training progress: the same parameters: training (and additionally validation) loss as well as validation (and additionally training) accuracy.
+However, we also introduce [Tensorboard](https://pytorch.org/docs/stable/tensorboard.html) to log the training progress for the same parameters: training (and additionally validation) loss as well as validation (and additionally training) accuracy.
 Since the code changes are relatively large compared to the previous versions, we have prepared a new [ipynb](/episode03/dermamnist_v4_adam_TB.ipynb) notebook to start off again, if you prefer.

 --------------------